Change Your Password in Oracle

 High-Level Steps

-- Connect to the database using a SQL Client program.
+1. Connect to the database using a SQL Client program.
+You must use a U-M Virtual Private Network (VPN), or be using a computer with an on-campus IP address.
 See ITS Oracle Database Connection Information (U-M login required) for directions on how to connect.
-Refer to the email sent directly to you for a list of databases to which you have access.

-- Run the command below from a SQLPlus database shell:
+2. Run the command below from a SQL Client program:

 Note: Refer to the Oracle Password Security Requirements for more details.